Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-The linkage that connects the cylinder carriage to the piston assembly travels along a slot that runs the full length in the band cylinder barrel.
+The linkage that connects the cylinder carriage to the piston assembly travels along with a slot that runs the full length in the band cylinder barrel.

 Contained within this linkage is a device that separates the two band seals, one of which is on top of the barrel slot, the other seal which is inside the cylinder barrel.

-As the carriage moves, the two band sealing strips are alternately opened in front and then closed behind of the moving carriage, regardless of the direction of travel.
+As the carriage moves, the two band sealing strips are alternately opened in front and then closed behind the moving carriage, regardless of the direction of travel.

-The seals on the pistons inside the cylinder barrel press the inner band seal tight against the barrel of cylinder, preventing air from leaking out there.
+The seals on the pistons inside the cylinder barrel press the inner band seal tight against the barrel of the cylinder, preventing air from leaking out there.